 Summary: “The process of creating a roadmap is not about random outbursts of energy.
 It requires elaborative planning.
 Here, you carefully weigh your every move and analyze how each step contributes to your product vision.
 You also prioritize everything to make sure only useful features make it into the product, bells & whistles are parked for later.
 By following the steps we mention in this blog, you can ensure that your product roadmap turns out precisely the way you want so that stakeholders are more likely to buy into it.”

 Every established product development business knows that a brilliant idea alone is not enough for building a great product.
+You also must create a product roadmap, highlighting what needs to be done and when it is equally important.
 A brilliant strategy, aka a product roadmap, that highlights what needs to be done and when is equally important.
 It will ensure your product launches on time, and turns out to be what you had expected.

 What is a Product Roadmap?

-A product roadmap is a high-level visual summary that maps out your overall business goal and how you are planning to achieve it.
+A product roadmap is a high-level visual summary that maps out your product vision and how you are planning to achieve it.
 It communicates what product you’re building, why you’re building it, and what steps you must take to bring your idea to reality.

 Here are a couple of purposes that a product roadmap solves: